liferay/liferay-docs/discover/portal/articles/02-web-experience-management/03-staging-content-for-publication/02-using-the-staging-environment.markdown

 types of content that can be published.
 This list is populated based on the provided date range.
 For example, if at least one article has been created or modified in the given date range, a Web Content section appears in the list, and the number of articles is shown next to the Web Content label.
 Otherwise, the Web Content section is absent.

-*Categories* and *OpenSocial Gadget Publisher* content types are not dependent on the date range, and are always shown in the list.
+*Categories* and *Page Ratings* content types are not dependent on the date range, and are always shown in the list.

 Unchecking the checkbox next to a certain content type excludes it from the current publication to Live.